 Meghan Breen focuses her practice on complex commercial litigation in state and federal courts.
 She has experience representing clients in disputes related to products liability, breach of contract, shareholder derivative actions, securities litigation, and internal investigations.
-She has worked on cases at every appellate level and recently completed a year-long clerkship for Presiding Justice David E. Nahmias of the Supreme Court of Georgia.
+She has worked on cases at every appellate level and recently returned to the Firm following a year-long clerkship for then-Presiding Justice David E. Nahmias of the Supreme Court of Georgia.

 While in law school, Meghan was one of six students selected for the inaugural semester of the Appellate Courts Immersion Clinic, a full-time appellate advocacy clinic devoted to public interest litigation.
 Meghan assisted clinic clients by drafting merits briefs and amicus curiae briefs filed in the U.S. Courts of Appeals for the Third and Fourth Circuits and the U.S. Supreme Court.

 - Georgetown University (J.D. magna cum laude 2017; Order of the Coif; Top 5%; Executive Editor, The Georgetown Law Journal Annual Review of Criminal Procedure); Georgia State University (B.A. in Applied Linguistics magna cum laude 2009)

 - Law Clerk to Presiding Justice David E. Nahmias, Supreme Court of Georgia (2018-2019); Extern to Judge Richard J. Leon, U.S. District Court, District of Columbia (Spring 2016); Intern to Justice David E. Nahmias, Supreme Court of Georgia (Summer 2015)